Skip to main content

 She is the author of Fascist Hybridities.
 Racial Mixing and Diaspora Cultures under Mussolini (Palgrave, 2015).
 Under Italian Fascism, African-Italian mixed-race offspring and white Italians living in Egypt posed a particular threat to the pursuit of a homogenous national identity.
 The book examines novels and films of the period, showing that their attempts at stigmatization were self-undermining, forcing audiences to reassess their collective identity.

 A scholar of Somali descent, she is one of the co-editors of Longing for an African Future.
-Mal d’Africa, Somali Pain, and Afro Optimism (under contract, Routledge).
-The volume integrates the current scholarship on Somalia with the most recent theoretical studies on nostalgia, trauma, visionary affect, colonial ruins and imaginative geographies, ecology, food and diaspora, performance and performativity, humanitarianism in music, gaming, and media, afro optimism and afro utopia, forced migration, mobility, and business tourism.
+Mal d’Africa, Afro Optimism, and Perspectives on Somalia (Routledge, 2023).
+The volume integrates the current scholarship on Somalia with the most recent theoretical studies on nostalgia, trauma, visionary affect, colonial ruins, ecology, food and diaspora, performance and performativity, afro-optimism, and afro-fabulation.

 Courses Taught